exonum/exonum-doc/src/get-started/create-service.md

 use an instance of [`MapIndex`](../architecture/merkledb.md#mapindex), a map abstraction.
 Keys of the index will correspond to public keys of the wallets.
-Index values will be serialized `Wallet` structures.
+Index values will be stored as serialized `Wallet` structures.

 To initialize our `CurrencySchema`, `FromAccess` trait provides a convenient method `from_root`.
 Using this method, we can implement a constructor to